namanjn98/gen-ai-for-india/README.md

 - Loora: https://loora.ai/
 - Buddy: https://buddy.ai/en

-2. AI financial advisor
+**2. Financial Advisor**

 Lack of financial literacy is a big challenge in India.
-People are unable to
+People are unable to understand financial terms, products and instruments.

-4.
+Inspired by Liquide's AI bot for financial advisory, build a personalised bot to help you invest money in equity/debt markets, choose the insurance policy, understand a business and create a retirement plan.

+**3. Support Creators**

+India's buying decisions are primarily driven by Internet search and social media influencers.
+Building tools for creators such as AI driven video editing, video dubbing in multiple languages, automatic Advertisement creation, news summarisation etc.